azizmousa/compiler/README.md

 $ cd build
 ```

-3-compile the project and create the executable file
+3- compile the project and create the executable file

 ```
 $ cmake ..
 $ make
 ```

-4-open the executable file directory
+4- open the executable file directory

 ```
 $ cd ..
 $ cd bin
 ```

-5-extract the config zip in the bin dir along side of compiler file "you should extract the three dirs directly not in another directory"
+5- extract the config zip in the bin dir along side of compiler file "you should extract the three dirs directly not in another directory"

 ```
 $ ls